 Numerous vein structures up to 3 m wide have been mapped over a 7 km strike length throughout the Project.
 Vein filling is massive to banded quartz with polymetallic (Au-Ag-Cu-Pb-Zn) mineralization and barren later stage carbonates.
-Reconnaissance rock chip sampling of quartz veins has returned assays up to 40.5g/t Au with anomalous antimony, arsenic, and barium.
-Zones of narrow veinlets and stockwork within the wall rock carry up to 2.7g/t Au.
 In addition, there is evidence of wider zones of sheeted veins and breccias zones that may be a target for bulk mining.
 Numerous old and small-scale artisanal pits exist within the claim block but there has been no modern exploration or drilling beyond the initial reconnaissance work completed by Mirasol.

 On November 6, 2019, Mirasol announced the completion of additional reconnaissance geological mapping and prospecting work, which outlined several new vein occurrences within the property.
-An additional 357 rock chip samples were assayed, averaging 2.28g/t Au and 19g/t Ag, with a new highest-grade sample returning 330g/t Au and 100g/t Ag.
+A total of 929 reconnaissance rock chip samples have been assayed from the project, with 20% of the samples grading above 1 g/t Au and values ranging up to 330 g/t Au and 100 g/t Ag.
 This prospecting work was focused on the new claims that were not previously sampled and it has extended the areas of high-grade mineralized epithermal vein on the Project onto the newly consolidated ground.